harena-lab/harena-docs/dccs/cellular/README.md

     * the origin's value+1 is greater than the target's value
   * action:
     * the origin copies its value to the target, increasing it in the process
+* `=/`
+  * calculates a share rate, which is the value origin equally divided by the neighbors
+  * conditions:
+    * the share rate is greater than 1
+    * the share rate is greater than the value of the target or the target has no value
+  * action:
+    * the origin copies the share rate to the destination
 * `1`
   * condition:
     * the origin's value is 1